 In 2020, we were overwhelmed by your generosity as we received an amazing £14,723 in donations!
 The last year has been such a challenging time for artists and we have guaranteed a total £13,500 for 40 musicians.
 Your donations will help pay towards these costs.

 All workshops and concerts will take place on Facebook Live.
 You do not need a Facebook account to take part, and the workshops will be shown on Youtube concurrently.
-In the week leading up to the event, you will also be able to find sheet music below.
+You can find sheet music and lyrics for each workshop on this page and here are the links for the viewing the workshops:

 Laura Wilkie is a Fiddle player from Tain in the Highlands of Scotland.
 She has a unique style which has roots in the Highland fiddle traditions but is influenced by an eclectic range of music from all genres.